- Create a resource

 n gets replaced by the version number, e.g.,

-Publish your data as a dataset paper
+Publish your metadata as a data paper